jeromerg/filoc/README.md

 FiLoc File Locator
 ==================

-Filoc makes the saving, reading and analysis of files easy: You files are the database.
+Save, read and analyze files in structured folders: Your files are the database.

 Machine Learning Swiss Knife
 ----------------------------

+See the concrete the ML trip [here](./example_ml.ipynb)

-In machine learning, we use it to schedule, record, and analyze hundreds of machine learning experiences without the need of any service.
+In machine learning, we use it to create simulation hyperparameters set, schedule simulations, record results, and analyze hundreds of machine learning experiences without the need of any database nor external services.

-### Schedule Simulations

-Prepare hyperparameters for all your simulations at one place in a pandas dataframe or in an excel sheet.
-Save the simulation configurations into the folder structure of your choice, along with the processing state.

-### Record Simulations

-In the algorithm script, you do not need to introduce any dependency to *filoc*.
-Just open the files previously written in the simulation folder.
-Nevertheless, you can also use *filoc* to harmonize your file handling.

-### Analyze Simulations

-While the simulation are running or after, you can get insight on any information about the current results.
- Filoc doesn't do any difference between the simulation state, the hyperparameters and the result files of your
- simulations: it handles all in the same way and displays statistical analysis along with the hyperparameters.

 Basic